firepress-org/FirePress_Stupendous/README.md

 ## Copyright & License

-Copyright (c) 2018 FirePress — Released under the [GNU license](https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE).

-## Sources & Fork
+- For this software, view **MIT** license information at https://github.com/dcefram/Stupendous/blob/master/LICENSE
+- For the fork, view the **GNU** license information at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE.

-- This Git repo is available [here](https://github.com/firepress-org/FirePress_Stupendous).
+- This Git repo is available at https://github.com/firepress-org/FirePress_Stupendous
-- This project was forked from this [Git repo](https://github.com/dcefram/Stupendous).
+- This project was forked from https://github.com/dcefram/Stupendous
-- [Font Awesome](http://fontawesome.io/) - For the awesome icons
-- [Prism](http://prismjs.com/) - For code highlighting in code blocks
-- [Vapor](https://github.com/sethlilly/Vapor) - The theme that I initially forked for my personal blog.
-Some behavior in my theme is influenced by Vapor's design.

 ## Author